danieljgroso/BergerLabManagement/README.md

-# Berger Lab Management
+# Berger Lab Management (retired)

-This repository is primarily used amongst technicians in the Berger Lab to communicate about lab management responsibilities.
+This repository was primarily used amongst technicians in the Berger Lab to communicate about lab management responsibilities.